Scouting Report | Wolves at Thunder | Minnesota Timberwolves

 Listen: 830 WCCO

-Both teams bolstered their rosters this offseason in hopes of making a run in a very-crowded Western Conference.
+The Wolves are hoping to make in two-straight wins on the road after their win over the Pelicans on Wednesday night.
+Minnesota is 13-9 overall, tied for fourth in the West.

-The Wolves and Thunder are both 1-1, tied for seventh in the West.
+Oklahoma City has dropped three-straight games and the Thunder are 8-12 overall, tied for ninth in the West.

 Last Matchup . . .